 This itinerary is subject to change due to weather, local conditions, and other factors.

 September 13, 2024: Meet and greet at 5:00 PM in hotel followed by group dinner.

 September 14, 2024: Sunrise shoot at Wupatki, National Monument.
 This will be a great time to learn landscape techniques before you begin your journey down the Colorado River.
 Breakfast back at the hotel, followed by downtime, then post-processing and composition lessons in our private meeting room.
 Dinner will be followed by a 7:00 PM orientation meeting with Arizona Raft Adventures guides.

-September 15–24, 2024: Early breakfast at the hotel, then we’ll load a bus and ride to the put-in location along the Colorado River.
-The bus ride will take about two hours.
+September 15–24, 2024: Early breakfast at the hotel, then we’ll load a school bus and ride to the input location along the Colorado River.
+The bus ride will take about 2 hours.

-For nine nights, you’ll be sleeping under the stars in one of the most picturesque locations in the world.
+For seven nights, you’ll be sleeping under the stars in one of the most dramatic locations in the world.
 Our guides and leaders will discuss locations, logistics, and plans each day.
 Be prepared to enjoy the cool waters of the river, fantastic side canyons with streams, waterfalls, and pools, and hot afternoons with cool refreshments.
-Everyone gets tents for sleeping if they choose, portable showers can be used, and portable toilets are provided.
+Everyone gets tents if they choose, portable showers are available, and portable toilets are provided.
 All cooking and food will be prepared and handled by our guides.